 - Thanks – Robert Emmons

 - Feeling Good Together – David Burns, MD

-Needless to say, I hadn’t read a single one of these books before embarking on the DOC Project.
+Needless to say, I hadn’t read a single one of these books before embarking on the concepts presented in The DOC Journey.

 Lastly I’ve got a personal recommendation – cry.
 Not like an actor on TV, I mean really cry.
 And cry hard.
 You will feel better.
 It might take 3 hours or 3 days, but you WILL feel better.
-Show me a man with no cry in him and I’ll show you a severe case of deadly NPD (Neurophysiologic Disorder) and denial!
+Show me a man with no cry in him and I’ll show you a severe case of deadly fired up nervous system and denial!

 One item: The “think positive” myth: